Embedding of Low-Dimensional Sensory Dynamics in Recurrent Networks: Implications for the Geometry of Neural Representation: Preliminaries

+Smoothness alone does not guarantee that the representation preserves state separation.
+The next theorem gives a sufficient condition for that stronger result.

-\begin{theorem}[Generic Embeddings {\cite{Hart2025}}] Let $(M, \phi)$ be a base system with $M$ a compact $m$-dimensional manifold and $\phi \in \Diff^2(M)$ satisfying: \begin{enumerate}[label=(\alph*)] \item $\phi$ has finitely many periodic orbits. \item For each periodic orbit of period $p$, the $m$ eigenvalues of $D\phi^p$ (at any point on the orbit) are pairwise distinct.
-NB: in the quasiperiodic circle/torus cases considered here there are no periodic orbits, so Hart’s periodic-orbit nondegeneracy conditions are vacuous. \end{enumerate} Suppose $N > 2m$.
-Then for generic $\omega \in C^1(M, \R)$ and generic reservoir maps $F$ (among those satisfying ESP and the bunching condition), the synchronization function $f: M \to \R^N$ is a $C^1$ embedding. \end{theorem}
+\begin{theorem}[Generic Embeddings {\citep{Hart2025, Duan2023}}] Let $(M, \phi)$ be a base system with $M$ a compact $m$-dimensional manifold and $\phi \in \Diff^2(M)$ having finitely many periodic orbits, with pairwise distinct eigenvalues at each.
+In the quasiperiodic cases of Definition~\ref{def:regular_base}, there are no periodic orbits, so these conditions are automatically satisfied.
+Suppose $N > 2m$ (see discussion on \citet{Whitney1936} in Theorem~\ref{thm:takens}).
+Then for generic $\omega \in C^1(M, \R)$ and generic state-update maps $F$ (among those satisfying ESP and bunching), the synchronization function $f: M \to \R^N$ is a $C^1$ embedding. \end{theorem}